The New York Times: Printing process

 Since 1997, The New York Timess primary distribution center is located in College Point, Queens.
 The facility is 300000 ft2 and employs 170 people as of 2017.
 The College Point distribution center prints 300,000 to 800,000 newspapers daily.
 On most occasions, presses start before 11 p.m. and finish before 3 a.m.
 A robotic crane grabs a roll of newsprint and several rollers ensure ink can be printed on paper.
 The final newspapers are wrapped in plastic and shipped out.
-As of 2018, the College Point facility accounted for 41 percent of production.
-Other copies are printed at 26 other publications, such as The Atlanta Journal-Constitution, The Dallas Morning News, The Santa Fe New Mexican, and the Courier Journal.
+As of 2018, the College Point facility accounted for 41% of production.
+Other copies are printed at 26 other publications, such as The Atlanta Journal-Constitution, The Dallas Morning News, The Santa Fe New Mexican, and the (Louisville) Courier Journal.
 With the decline of newspapers, particularly regional publications, the Times must travel further; for example, newspapers for Hawaii are flown from San Francisco on United Airlines, and Sunday papers are flown from Los Angeles on Hawaiian Airlines.
 Computer glitches, mechanical issues, and weather phenomena affect circulation but do not stop the paper from reaching customers.
 The College Point facility prints over two dozen other papers, including The Wall Street Journal and USA Today.

 The New York Times has halted its printing process several times to account for major developments.
 The first printing stoppage occurred on March 31, 1968, when then-president Lyndon B. Johnson announced that he would not seek a second term.
 Other press stoppages include May 19, 1994, for the death of former first lady Jacqueline Kennedy Onassis, and July 17, 1996, for Trans World Airlines Flight 800.
 The 2000 presidential election necessitated two press stoppages.
 Al Gore appeared to concede on November 8, forcing then-executive editor Joseph Lelyveld to stop the Timess presses to print a new headline, "Bush Appears to Defeat Gore", with a story that stated George W. Bush was elected president.
 However, Gore held off his concession speech over doubts over Florida.
 Lelyveld reran the headline, "Bush and Gore Vie for an Edge".
-Since 2000, three printing stoppages have been issued for the death of William Rehnquist on September 3, 2005, for the killing of Osama bin Laden on May 1, 2011, and for the passage of the Marriage Equality Act in the New York State Assembly and subsequent signage by then-governor Andrew Cuomo on June 24, 2011.
+Since 2000, three printing stoppages have been issued: for the death of William Rehnquist on September 3, 2005, for the killing of Osama bin Laden on May 1, 2011, and for the passage of the Marriage Equality Act in the New York State Assembly and subsequent signage by then-governor Andrew Cuomo on June 24, 2011.